muratk5n/thirdwave/en/README.md

 Caribbean setting.
 Post 9/11 Jason Bourne would soon follow suit.

-Arabs aren't black but hey, close enough, they just found the nearest non-whites and beat up on them.
+Arabs aren't black but hey, close enough, they just found the nearest non-white folk and beat up on them.

 ---

-:) James Bond's grave at Foroes Island (spoiler: in the final movie Bond dies there), the island uses it as touristic attraction.
+:) James Bond's grave at Foroes Island

+Spoiler: the last movie has Bond die there.
+The island now uses it as touristic attraction.

 [[-]](https://pbs.twimg.com/media/FOrhf5CXMAg-Z3g?format=jpg&name=small)